Lisa Pegher: Career

 According to Symphony Magazine, Lisa Pegher is "blazing a particularly rocky, un-trodden trail" in the world of percussion.
 She has premiered numerous works for solo percussion that have been written especially for her including a New Music USA grant commission with composer David Stock premiering his Concerto for Percussion and Orchestra, Mathew Rosenblum's Double Concerto for Percussion and Saxophone with the Boston Modern Orchestra Project, saxophonist Kenneth Coon, conducted by Gil Rose.
-Brett William Dietz's Concerto for Percussion and Wind Symphony Richard Danielpour's "Wounded Healer" Percussion Concerto with the New Jersey Symphony Orchestra and Paul Dooley's Northern Nights Percussion concerto that explores mixing orchestral music with electronic dance music.
+Brett William Dietz's Concerto for Percussion and Wind Symphony Richard Danielpour's "Wounded Healer" Percussion Concerto with the New Jersey Symphony Orchestra and Paul Dooley's "Circuits and Skins" Percussion concerto that explores mixing orchestral music with electronic dance music.

 As a soloist, she has appeared across the globe in numerous venues and cities.
 She was one of two Americans chosen to compete at the TROMP International Percussion Competition in the Netherlands in 2007 and has been a featured artist at the Percussive Arts Society Convention on several occasions.
 She has appeared on many radio shows including on NPR's WGTE.

 Prior to launching her full-time solo career, she performed regularly with the Baton Rouge Symphony Orchestra and as the principal timpanist for the Acadiana Symphony Orchestra.

 Pegher has also fused elements of computer music, projection art and improvisation in a new multi-media show "Minimal Art", a collaboration with composer Andrew Knox and graphic designer Ben Hill that incorporates digital animation design, computer electronics and improvisation.
 The premiere performance was supplemented a dance company, "Of Moving Colors" on November 7, 2009.
-She founded her own band Controlled Chaos in 2015 while living in Brooklyn, New York but later changed the name to the SideFire Trio.
+She founded her own trio in 2015 while living in Brooklyn, New York called the SideFire Trio.

+In 2024 she took digital media exploration further by creating a new multimedia show, The AI Rhythm Evolution Project aka AIRE, a combined effort with the ICEBERG NEW MUSIC composers collective in New York City that explores the evolution of percussion from its roots through the evolution of electronic music and eventual integration with artificial intelligence.
+It was premiered in 2024 at NYC's DiMenna Center for Classical Music.